 4. Set Goals and Intentions

 You want to always set goals and future intentions in life.
 When it comes to a career it is especially important for you to set goals to achieve.
-If you are wanting to advance your career, you are going to have to set that goal first.
+If you want to advance your career, you are going to have to set that goal first.
 Goals act as motivation toward what you want to accomplish.
 You want to remember to celebrate what you have accomplished as well.
 Try not to forget how far you’ve come and try not to oversell your skills and time by setting an unrealistic goal, but also don’t sell yourself short, either.
+It is an important step, especially for people preparing for physician jobs in Alaska.

 Your intentions for your future should also be an important part of your growth.
 Set intentions for the next phase of your career.
 Try to merge your personal life with your medical career goals to make them personal.
 You also want to evaluate what it is you want your new life and career to be.
 When you are setting intentions you are practically telling yourself what you are going to do and get done.
 Make sure to set these intentions and goals periodically to visualize your growth.